sunzhida/COMP4461_2017Fall_Lab3/README.md

 Pepper robot can detect sound, people, obstacles based on its perception algorithms.
 The OS is a modified Gentoo distribution called OpenNAO with [NAOqi OS](https://www.ald.softbankrobotics.com/en/robots/tools) on top of it.
 The robotics OS runs all the software from hardware control to AI decision making.

-You can also find out [more](https://www.ald.softbankrobotics.com/en/robots/pepper/find-out-more-about-pepper) about Pepper.
+N.B.: You can also find out [more](https://www.ald.softbankrobotics.com/en/robots/pepper/find-out-more-about-pepper) about Pepper.

 ### What is _Choregraphe_?